 Michigan Porch

-The first 90 days in Michigan come with real deadlines.
-This sheet fits on one page: the insurance-first rule, the one Secretary of State stop, the homeowner filings, the tax checks, and the winter kit.
+A Michigan move comes with records that run on different clocks.
+This sheet fits on one page: the insurance-first rule, prompt Secretary of State work, homeowner filings, tax checks, and the winter kit.

 Free to print and copy for counters, racks, and reference desks.
 Please link to this page.